 There are some exemptions from the obligation to lodge prenotification.

 The World Customs Organization (WCO) unanimously adopted a set of standards in 2005, including the framework for prenotifications, which is to form the basis for safe and efficient global trade – SAFE Framework of Standards.

 To increase the level of security at the EU’s outer borders, the EU introduced requirement for electronic prenotification for movement of goods into or out of the EU area.
 Norway negotiated an agreement with the EU, which resulted in Norway being included in the EU security area from 1 July 2009.
 This agreement has been included in Chapter IIa of Protocol 10 to the EEA Agreement .
 It was important to conclude such an agreement to avoid the movement of goods between Norway and the EU being subject to the prenotification requirement, which would have been an obstacle for trade with one of our largest trading partners.

 As a consequence of this, the requirement for prenotification of movement of goods between Norway and third countries was implemented.
-The purpose of prenotifications is that the Norwegian Customs can conduct risk assessment with respect to security before goods enter or exit the customs territory.
+The purpose of prenotifications is that the Norwegian Customs can conduct risk assessment with respect to security and safety before goods enter or exit the customs territory.
 This is to contribute to safe and efficient movement of goods.
 Norwegian Customs may demand that necessary information to make such an assessment, is provided.

 The EU has entered into a corresponding security agreement with Switzerland.
 Following this, a bilateral agreement was arranged between Norway and Switzerland that was identical to the agreement that both Norway and Switzerland have agreed with the EU.
 The movement of goods between Norway and Switzerland is therefore also exempted from the prenotification requirement.